 Bryan’s unconventional career began when he stumbled upon an abandoned, dog-eared copy of Henry Horenstein’s Black and White Photography: A Basic Manual and built a makeshift darkroom while studying engineering at the University of Michigan.
 After graduation he left engineering for big business, building a successful career with an international management consulting firm.
 However, Bryan found his job unfulfilling and was troubled by the environmental impact of his clients.
 He ultimately resigned to follow his conscience.
 In order to pursue photography full-time, he adopted a simple nomadic life, camping out and saving every dime for film and gas.
 This experience led to a personal connection with America’s public lands, reflected in his first body of work, Listen to the Wild.
-When Bryan’s van broke down in Flagstaff, Arizona, he fell in love with the mountain town—and then his wife—and has called it home ever since.
+When Bryan’s van broke down in Flagstaff, Arizona, he fell in love with the mountain town—and then his wife, Tasha—and has called it home ever since.

 In 2014, after a wildfire threatened his home and studio, Bryan received a grant to study wildfire in the West and develop new work for the traveling small group exhibition Fires of Change, funded by the National Endowment for the Arts.
 This led to explorations in painting, sculpture, and installation using the primal mediums of wood and fire itself.
 Bryan's work for the project earned the Flagstaff Arts Council's 2016 Excellence in Visual Arts Award, Flagstaff's most prestigious honor for an arts achievement, along with a 2016 Contemporary Forum Artist Grant from the Phoenix Art Museum.

 These awards helped Bryan further develop his ideas into the solo exhibition, Rethinking Fire, which debuted at the Mesa Contemporary Arts Museum and was named one of the Metro area's top-10 art events of 2017 by the Phoenix New Times.